Henrietta Bingham

 Henrietta Bingham (January 3, 1901 – June 17, 1968) was a wealthy American journalist, newspaper executive and horse breeder.
 When she was twelve, she was present when her mother was killed in a road accident which traumatized the whole family.
-She subsequently developed a very close relationship with her father who took a long time to recognize her lesbianism although eventually he became reconciled to her sexuality.
+She subsequently developed a very close relationship with her father, who took a long time to recognize her lesbianism although eventually he became reconciled to her sexuality.
 In the 1920s she became an anglophile flapper and she associated with the Bloomsbury Group.
 In 1935 she purchased and ran a Kentucky estate for breeding thoroughbred racehorses.
 Her 1954 marriage, after a succession of partners, men and women, was unsuccessful.

 Early life

-Henrietta Worth Bingham was born in Louisville, Kentucky on January 3, 1901 to Robert Worth Bingham (1871–1937), a lawyer who was an aspiring politician, and Eleanor "Babes" Miller (1870–1913) who had married in 1896.
+Henrietta Worth Bingham was born in Louisville, Kentucky, on January 3, 1901, to Robert Worth Bingham (1871–1937), a lawyer who was an aspiring politician, and Eleanor "Babes" Miller (1870–1913) who had married in 1896.
 Her father's family had become prosperous in textiles and her mother came from a family that had become very wealthy in the engineering industry.
-Henrietta had two brothers: Robert Worth Bingham (1897–1965) and George Barry Bingham (1906–1988).
+Henrietta had two brothers: Robert Worth Bingham (1897–1965) and George Barry Bingham (1906–1988; better known as Barry Bingham Sr.).
 As a child she was strong, competitive and good at many sports, particularly tennis.
 When she was twelve, Henrietta's mother was killed in a road accident at a level crossing.
 Henrietta and Barry, her younger brother, were present in the car at the time, and the whole family was traumatized.